Compare Ireland's Cheapest Electricity Providers with Selectra Today!

 • Age Requirements

-You can apply for the disability allowance between the ages of 16 and 66.
+You can apply for the allowance between the ages of 16 and 66.
 You can receive it even if you’re still attending school.
 If you are over 66, there are other welfare support programmes available with your pension.

 Do I Need a Medical Assessment for the Disability Allowance?

-You will need to have your disability or illness verified with a medical assessment.
-This means your doctor needs to complete a medical report that will be confirmed by the DSP medical assessors to make sure you definitely qualify for the disability allowance.
-If you’re in hospital care or in a residency, you can still apply and qualify for the disability allowance, as long as you meet the rest of the criteria.
+This means your doctor needs to complete a medical report that will be confirmed by the DSP medical assessors to make sure you definitely qualify for the it.

 What Income Requirements Are There?

 The disability allowance is a means-tested benefit.
-This means your income will need to be assessed to make sure you’re earning below the limit to qualify for the disability allowance.
-The DSP examines your income for the following:
+This means your income will need to be assessed to make sure you’re earning below the limit to qualify.

 1. Income